St Philip's Church, Hove: Holy Cross Church

 In 1903, the Bishop of Chichester Ernest Wilberforce opened a mission hall to serve the northern part of St Leonard's and St Philip's parish.
 The Holy Cross Church, as it was called, then became part of St Philip's parish in 1912, but gained its own parish in 1932 and is now linked to the Bishop Hannington Memorial Church.
 The building had been used as a church hall and social venue as well as a place of worship until 1932.
 Although the vicar of St Philip's later acquired land for a new hall, no such facility was ever built, which encouraged the conversion of part of the church into a hall in 1956.

 The church today

 English Heritage made the church a Grade II listed building on 2 November 1992.

 In 2000 the Brighton and Hove Deaneries Pastoral Strategy Review Group was established on the instruction of the Diocese of Chichester to consider the future of churches in the two deaneries.
 The group's report, published in June 2003, recommended the closure of St Philip's Church and its conversion to alternative uses.
 This conclusion was based on its proximity to St Leonard's Church (whose status as an ancient parish church gave it more importance within the deanery) and the inability of the churches to cover their maintenance and other costs.
 As of 2012, the church is still open, and offers two services every Sunday.
 The parish is bounded by Portland Road, Westbourne Street, Westbourne Place, the seafront, Wish Road and Coleman Avenue on the borders of Hove and Aldrington.

+The church was closed after a final service held on 11 October 2023.
+The freehold of the building was put up for sale by the Diocese of Chichester in late 2024.